on July 19, 2021 (last modified on May 11, 2022) • 15 minute read

 Most participants in our survey have an engagement rate of 1-3% (over 30% of them) and 3% and more (almost 40%), which is quite good when it comes to Instagram.
 Many of these respondents only share on Instagram a few times a week as they’ve found such a schedule boosts their engagement rate.
 It gives their audiences more time to consume the content and engage with it meaningfully.

 Matthew Martinez of Diamond Real Estate Group recommends developing a story strategy to “make up” for the lower-frequency feed posts.
 “The best posting frequency for my Instagram business account is a post every 1-2 days and constantly posting on my story every day.
 I have a much higher engagement rate and more of my followers are sharing my posts and stories with their friends, which drives more traffic to my page.”
+Use this social media dashboard to monitor your engagement data in real-time.

 Sometimes, something will come up and you will want to talk about it to your audience.
 If your schedule involves two to three posts a week, you can always squeeze in an announcement or post something on a whim without annoying the followers with too many photos on their feed.